omegat-org/omegat-plugins-demo-google2mt/README.md

-# OmegaT plugin development skeleton
+# OmegaT MT plugin development skeleton

+This source code and documentation should serve as a reference for anyone interested in creating a plugin for OmegaT.
+Refer t o the 'Creating a OmegaT Plugin.odt' document on how to create a plugin for OmegaT.

 ## How to get skeleton into your project